Content warning: discussion of suicide

 “[I]n 1901 Gertrude M. Barrows is listed as a stenographer, living with her mother Carrie[.] […] A Gertrude L. Barrows is listed in the 1902 City Directory as a stenographer for the Powers Mercantile.
 Co.
 There is a Gertrude M. Barrows in 1904 as a stenographer, Security Bank of Minnesota but there is no listing for her mother Carrie[.]”

 Thanks to digitized records, I could affirm what Everts found.
 She also appears in the 1903 directory as a stenographer (p.
 207), though after 1904 she disappears from the city directory, indicating a job change.
 (Unfortunately, Philadelphia hasn’t digitized its city directories past 1907.)
 With regards to 1902, the “Gertrude L.” is a misprint.
 It’s actually “Gertrude M.”, lending further credence that this woman and Gertrude were one and the same.
-That year Gertrude would have been eighteen (though thought herself seventeen), and Powers Mercantile Company was a department store, meaning that Powers Mercantile was likely where she wrote “The Curious Experience of Thomas Dunbar”, a now-classic piece of early science fiction.
+That year Gertrude would have been eighteen (though thought herself seventeen), and Powers Mercantile Company was a department store, meaning that Powers Mercantile was likely where she had been employed when she wrote “The Curious Experience of Thomas Dunbar”, a now-classic piece of early science fiction.
 (Raises fist in solidarity with retail workers.)

 Pulp magazine Argosy published “The Curious Experience of Thomas Dunbar” in March 1904, several months before her twenty-first birthday.
 She published under “G.M.
 Barrows” then (though not necessarily to hide her gender as Davin has argued).
 Soon after, The Youth’s Companion accepted to publish some of her poems (Davin p.
 409-410).
 It was a brief moment in a career characterized by a sharp reset, one embodied by her opting for a pseudonym.